-Jay-Z To Join Puma As President Of Basketball Operations
+Jay-Z Joins Puma As Creative Director

 Jay-Z just rapped, “What would you do you knew you couldn’t fail/I have no fear of anything, do everything well,” on “NICE” off of his new album with Beyonce, Everything Is Love.
-But it’s still a curveball that Hova is going to be the President of Basketball Operations for Puma.
+But it’s still a curveball that Hova is going to be

 The power move was just revealed today (June 18).